 Pinhole Minimally Invasive Gum Grafting

-At Advanced Periodontics and Implant Dentistry located in Manhattan, NY and Nutley, NJ, Dr. Richard Nejat , Dr. Daniel Nejat and Dr. Eugenie Lee perform the latest treatment for gum recession.
+At Laser Periodontics & Gum Surgery located in Manhattan, NY and Nutley, NJ, and Long Island, Dr. Richard Nejat , Dr. Daniel Nejat and Dr. Eugenie Lee perform the latest treatment for gum recession.
 This new technique is called the Pinhole Surgical Technique and is the most technically advanced procedure being performed at this time by the most technically skilled, board certified specialists at our NYC and NJ offices.
 Unlike the traditional technique for gum surgery, typically gum grafting, an invasive procedure requiring removal of the tissue from the roof of the patient’s mouth and stitches to cover the exposed root resulting in extensive downtime of up to ten days and possibly requiring multiple treatments; the pinhole technique is virtually pain free, minimally invasive and requires far less recovery time with immediate results.

 See how the Pinhole Procedure works!